ArduPilot/ardupilot_wiki/common/source/docs/common-esp32-telemetry.rst

 Configure the UART of the flight controller that is wired to the ESP32.
 The default configuration of DroneBridge is:

 -  Protocol: MAVLink (v1 or v2)
--  Baudrate: 115200 bps
+-  Baudrate: 115200 baud

-If connected to Serial2/Telem2 these parameters should be set on the autopilot (if using another telemetry port, replace the "2" in the parameter name with the telemetry port's number):
+If connected to Serial2 these parameters should be set on the autopilot (if using another serial port, replace the "2" in the parameter name with the serial port's number):

 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 2 (MAVLink2) or 1 (MAVLink1)
 - :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 115 (115200 baud)